 A couple of users found the doors to be much smaller than expected.

-Whether you're the proud parent to a dog or a cat, pet doors offer a convenient solution for letting your four-legged friend in and out of the yard.
+Whether you're the proud parent to a dog or a cat, pet doors offer a convenient solution for letting them in and out of the yard.

-Pet doors give your four-legged companions the freedom to go out of the house into the backyard or some such area to stretch their legs and expend that extra energy by running around, chasing leaves.
+Pet doors give pets the freedom to go out of the house into the backyard or some such area to stretch their legs and expend that extra energy by running around, chasing leaves.

 A pet door is also advantageous in letting your pets take care of their business so they don’t accidentally make a mess inside the house in case you get delayed taking them out at their regular time.